onyx-platform/onyx-seq/README.md

 ## onyx-seq

 Onyx plugin for reading from a seq.
+The seq will be read from in way that is approriate for use with lazy-seqs.
+Therefore, this plugin can be useful for use with datomic.api/datoms calls, slow lazy calculations, line-seq / buffered reading, etc.

 #### Installation